ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/instax-mini-9-camera-giveaway.markdown

 ---
 campaign-uuid: "c-b54a1a08-deb6-4b27-b4e0-89efa5520aa3"
-type: "Preview"
+type: "Competition"
 category: "Technology"
 date: "2019-03-13T07:00:00.000Z"
 end-date: "2019-05-13T23:59:00.000Z"
 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win a Instax Mini 9 Camera!"
+title: "Win an Instax Mini 9 Camera!"
 competition-description: "<p>Meet your new best friend , the Instax Mini 9.
 Cute,\
   \ colourful and compact, this instant camera is just bursting with cool photo features,\
   \ and will always be by your side.
 If you want to capture your favourite moments,\